docling-project/docling-graph/README.md

 uv run docling-graph init
 ```

+Note: This command may take a little longer to start on the first run, as it checks for installed dependencies.

 #### 2.2.
 Run Conversion

 You can use: `docling-graph convert --help` to see the full list of available options and usage details